Spatiotemporal Autoregressive Models for Areal Compositional Data: Modelling Framework for Spatiotemporal Compositional Data

-The proof of the Theorem is provided in the Appendix.
-Moreover, the standard errors of the estimated parameters can be obtained from the inverse of the observed Fisher information matrix, which is given by the Hessian of the log-likelihood function.
-Specifically, the variance-covariance matrix of the estimates \(\hat{\xvec{\vartheta}}\) is approximated by
+The proof of the theorem is provided in the Appendix.
+As a consequence of Theorem~\ref{thm:AN}, asymptotically valid standard errors can be obtained from the estimated asymptotic covariance matrix.
+In general, this is given by the sandwich form $\mathcal{J}^{-1}\mathcal{I}\mathcal{J}^{-1}$, where $\mathcal{J}$ and $\mathcal{I}$ are consistently estimated by their sample analogues.
+If the Gaussian likelihood is correctly specified, the information identity holds and the covariance matrix simplifies to $\mathcal{J}^{-1}$, which can be estimated by the inverse of the observed Hessian of the log-likelihood evaluated at the QML estimator.

-The standard errors of the parameter estimates are then given by the square roots of the diagonal elements of this matrix.
-This ensures that the estimated uncertainties appropriately reflect the curvature of the likelihood function at the estimated parameters, with larger standard errors indicating greater uncertainty in the parameter estimates.
-This Hessian-based approach provides asymptotically valid standard errors.